 1. Master Blanking Mode has priority over Night Mode.
 Use to disable the clock on weekends (eg clock is in office), or during office hours (eg clock is at home).
-Complete HV shutdown to save power and tube life.

-2. Night time neons mode is active when night mode is set to dim.
+Night time neons mode is active when night mode is set to dim.
 During night time blanking the tubes AND neons are disabled.

-3. Clock is fully functional without DCF / MSF / GPS synchronisation.
+Clock is fully functional without GPS / XTERNA synchronisation.
 Set time manually.

-4. Enter your time zone offset from the synchronisation source.
+Enter your time zone offset from the synchronisation source.
 Note that GPS transmits UTC.

 5. Visual effect / cathode poisoning prevention - all digits on all tubes are cycled for 10 seconds.
-This setting overrides night blanking or dimming for the duration of the effect (10 seconds).